 At the start of August, Reliance Jio’s active subscriber base was relatively low, standing at 100 million, mainly due to its lower active subscribers percentage of at 75%.
 The number did reach 133 million by the end of August, though.
 Deep obvious saturation Reliance Jio continues to gain subscribers steadily at a rate of 4-5 million per month.

 The Ind-Ra report explained Reliance Jio’s market share gain as “largely explained by the dual-SIM phenomenon and rapid loss of market position by the smaller telcos”.

 The report states, “RJio’s biggest impact has been on data consumption pattern as all its wireless subscribers are by default broadband data subscribers.
 This has increased not only their absolute number of data subscribers but also its discounted tariffs have increased the data consumption multi-fold.”

-In the 2017 financial year, the telecom revenues have dropped by 2% to ₹1.9 trillion.
-It’s believed to be caused mainly by the free pricing by Reliance Jio in the second half of the year.
+In the 2017 financial year, telecom revenues have dropped by 2% to ₹1.9 trillion.
+It’s believed to be caused mainly by the free pricing by Reliance Jio in the year’s second half.
 The rest of the industry took up the same policy to respond.

 According to the Ind-Ra report, “The industry revenues could revive over 12-18 months period led by RJio increasing its tariffs, exit of smaller telcos and expansion of the data revenue base.”